adamwdraper/Numeral-js/README.md

 Steps
 -----

-To contribute, fork the library and install grunt.
+To contribute, fork the library and [install grunt](http://gruntjs.com/getting-started#installing-the-cli). don't forget to npm install after.

-    npm install grunt -g

 You can add tests to the files in `/tests`.